 5. Improved Screen Sharing

-These are the major new features.
+These are significant new features.
 You can view the complete changelog in the official release notes.